Skip to main content

 • Identify successful and failed connections to the database with details about the user, client IP address, and location.

-• Identify if multiple hosts are connecting to DB with the same user name.
+• Identify if multiple hosts are connecting to the DB with the same user name.

-• Identify if multiple users are connecting to DB from the same host.
+• Identify if multiple users are connecting to the DB from the same host.

-• Identify most active users, client hosts, and databases.
+• Identify the most active users, client hosts, and databases.

 • Get a high-level overview of SQL statements/commands being executed.